 - Team: Provide a list of the faculty lead(s) and all collaborators (including staff), their roles in creating the experience and their contact information, including their names, titles, and UW affiliation.

 - Impact: Describe the value/impact of the experience.
 If appropriate, discuss the impact to faculty, staff and external constituencies, e.g. policymakers, businesses, and community groups.
 Direct quotes or testimonials from those impacted are welcome.
 (500 words)

 Award recipients will be selected by a team of students from ASUWB executive committee and Connected Learning student staff.
 Award winners will be recognized in the spring and featured on the Office of Connected Learning website.

-The allocated funds must be spent before the end of the next fiscal year (June 30, 2022).
+The allocated funds must be spent before the end of the following fiscal year ending June 30.
 At least half of the funds must be utilized to advance the connected learning experience, whether to entice more students to participate, assess the outcomes, build in measures to enhance equity, and/or deepen the experience for students.
 The other half can be used to support the professional development of the individual(s) or team.

 Please email the Office of Connected Learning if you have any questions about this award at email@example.com.